 Little is known about the effect of language, culture and location on babies’ vocabularies - can these factors influence what your baby's first word will be?

-At Babysense, we investigated babies’ first words across the world, to reveal the most and least popular first words in each country.
+At Babysense, the experts in baby breathing monitors, we investigated babies’ first words across the world, to reveal the most and least popular first words in each country.
 We also looked into the most common words spoken by babies as they grow up, to see if their vocabulary changes.

 The most popular first words in each country